 Integration with SCADA and Substation Automation

-For maximum operational value, das OLTC-Überwachungssystem should integrate seamlessly with the substation’s existing SCADA-System und substation automation platform.
+For maximum operational value, Die OLTC-Überwachungssystem should integrate seamlessly with the substation’s existing SCADA-System Und substation automation platform.
 This integration allows monitoring alarms and health indices to appear directly in the operator’s control interface alongside other substation data, eliminates the need for separate monitoring workstations, and enables automated responses — such as blocking tap operations when a critical alarm is active.
 Standard communication protocols and open data interfaces facilitate integration with equipment from different vendors.

 10. Advantages and Value of Online Monitoring